ToxicFrog/doom-mods/gzap/doc/design/protocol.md

 - `region`: the name of the check's enclosing region; optional
 - `unreachable`: a boolean; optional

 In multiworld play, only `id` is used; the rest are stored for use in the tuning file.
+An `id` of zero means that the record should be used for tuning but not forwarded to the Archipelago host.

 `keys` lists all prerequisites in the format described in [regions.md](./regions.md#extended-keylist-format).
 In normal play this is just a list of all keys held by the player, but can be